AP sources: Biden to pledge halving greenhouse gases by 2030

 The climate summit that Biden is hosting is among his first international actions since the United States officially returned to the Paris accord.
 The U.S. withdrawal from the global pact under former President Donald Trump was part of Trump's effort to step away from global allegiances in general and his oft-stated but false view that global warming was a hoax or at least an overstated claim by the world’s scientists.

-The summit is “the starting gun for climate diplomacy” after a four-year “hiatus” under Trump, said Larsen, now a director at the Rhodium Group, an independent research firm.
+The summit is “the starting gun for climate diplomacy” after a four-year “hiatus” under Trump, said Kate Larsen, a former White House adviser who helped develop President Barack Obama’s climate action plan.
+She is now a director at the Rhodium Group, an independent research firm.

 Former Secretary of State John Kerry, Biden’s top climate envoy, has been pressing global leaders, including his counterpart in China, for commitments and alliances on climate efforts.

-Sen. Ed Markey, a Massachusetts Democrat who reintroduced the Green New Deal on Tuesday with Rep. Alexandria Ocasio-Cortez, D-N.Y., said the 50% target was appropriate to meet the scope and scale of the climate crisis.
+Sen. Ed Markey, D-Mass., who reintroduced the Green New Deal on Tuesday with Rep. Alexandria Ocasio-Cortez, D-N.Y., said the 50% target was appropriate to meet the scope and scale of the climate crisis.

-“The United States must be an undeniable global leader in climate action,'' Markey said Tuesday.
+“The United States must be an undeniable global leader in climate action,'' Markey said.
 “We cannot preach temperance from a barstool and not pay our fair share when approximately 40% of all the excess carbon dioxide in the atmosphere is red, white and blue.''

 A 50% reduction by 2030 is “technically feasible and well within our reach,'' Markey added.
 “We can and should fight to pass legislation and deploy funding that will allow us to exceed that target.''